-(Corrects paragraph 9 to show Neiman Marcus went private in
+(Corrects paragraph 9 to show Neiman Marcus went private in 2005, not 2013)

 By Nandita Bose and Gayathree Ganesan